org-trello/org-trello.github.io/usage.md

 ### Errors

-Here is the following possible error messages org-trello can send you:
+org-trello can display the following possible error messages:

 - without setting up the consumer-key and the access-token: